adwait1-g/adwait1-g.github.io/index.md

 This is the place where I write about the stuff I am exploring, stuff I am interested in.

+# Experiments with Rust

+I have been tinkering with Rust from past 6-7 months.
+I have documented some stuff [here](/rust/c/experiments/2020/10/11/rust-c-experiments.html).

 # Operating Systems and Security